numalj/Starbucks-GeoSpatial-Analysis/README.md

 * Low median age (median age < 38.5 years)
 * Population Density > 285 people/sqkm
 * Locations that only had more than 1 but less than 3 other Starbucks in the vicinity of 2km

+Further analysis can be done to pick ideal locations, for example rank locations based on population density and income.